michaellperry/jinaga.app/README.md

 bower init
 ```

-Choose the "globals" module type, and answer all of the other questions.
-This will
-create a bower.json file.
+Answer all of the questions.
+This will create a bower.json file.

 ### Install packages